 What Makes Eggplant Parmigiana From the Olive Garden So Good?

 Eggplant Parmigiana is one of those meals that has no right to be so delicious.
 It’s vegetarian, after all.
-But even diehard carnivores love the contrast of taste and textures that the dish offers.
+But even diehard carnivores love the contrast of taste and textures the dish offers.
 It’s an Italian staple enjoyed for generations.

 The earthy eggplant works amazingly well with the tang of the tomato sauce, while the crispy coating and gooey cheese perfectly complement each other.